119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 By holding onto that junk car, you lose out on quick cash and the benefits of recycling.
 When you take the action to sell, the market price could decrease, or the readily available parts could lose resale value.
 Sell when you can maximize your value.

 We don’t always think about it, but a junker is clutter and stress.
 It lingers, it attracts the eye, and it distracts.
 That rusting vehicle can affect your mood, lower your pride in homeownership, and become a daily visual reminder of unfinished tasks.
-Every day, it remains, it points to procrastination.
-Even neighbors and passersby notice it, changing images of your home and messing with your comfort level.
+Every day it remains, it points to procrastination.
+Even neighbors and passersby notice it, altering the perception of your home and affecting your comfort level.
 Getting rid of the junk clears the junk and brightens your mood.

 If you junk your car, it probably has something of value on it, such as wheels, electronics, tires, or catalytic converters; a thief might break into it just for those points.
 Thieves come prepared to break into your junk car, and when they do, they can damage your property in the process.